About Your Inguinal Hernia and Laparoscopic Repair:

-Approximately 600,000 hernia repair operations are performed annually in the United States.
-Many are performed by the conventional “open” method.
-Some inguinal hernia repairs are performed using a small telescope known as a laparoscope.
-If your surgeon has recommended a laparoscopic inguinal hernia repair, this brochure can help you understand what a hernia is and about the treatment.
+Approximately 600,000 inguinal or groin hernia repair operations are performed annually in the United States.
+Some are performed by the conventional “open” method.
+Some hernia repairs are performed using a small telescope known as a laparoscope.
+If your surgeon has recommended a hernia repair, this brochure can help you understand what a hernia is and what your treatment options are.

 - Both men and women can get a hernia.